JunliangRen/MISRC-GUI/README.md

 ## Logging

-MISRC GUI has a perpetual logging system, as record button has is pressed your exact system and record config is saved to your log file along with any metadata saved in the fields provided under the metadata window, and any configuration changes overall, this will also log any errors or buffering issues such as spillover usage to a temporary file, It will also confirm a file is properly encoded and saved so you know 100% the buffers were cleared correctly.
+MISRC GUI has a perpetual logging system, as record is pressed your exact system and record config is saved to your log file along with any metadata saved in the fields provided under the metadata window, and any configuration changes overall, this will also log any errors or buffering issues such as spillover usage to a temporary file, It will also confirm a file is properly encoded and saved so you know 100% the buffers were cleared correctly.

-It is highly recommended to preserve these files alongside your captures, however unlike previous capture applications you're encoded FLAC files we'll have the correct duration on both the RF and standard audio files, and can have common metadata embedded into them this allows for tools such as [FLAC Chop](https://github.com/harrypm/FLAC-Chop) to easily cut up or target or just remove dead space at the start and end of your capture sets.
+It is highly recommended to preserve these files alongside your captures, however unlike previous capture applications you're encoded FLAC files we'll have the correct duration on both the RF and standard audio files, and can have common metadata embedded into them.
+This allows for tools such as [FLAC Chop](https://github.com/harrypm/FLAC-Chop) to easily cut up or target or just remove dead space at the start and end of your capture sets.

 This means no need for doing advanced math, simply just note the exact input and output timing positions you wish to make cuts and copy and paste across the different files of your capture sets, however you should also make a note inside of the log file if you do this to your files otherwise the information won't match up and maybe caught by future automated systems for disqualification.